When Was Cologne Invented?

 Close, but not quite.

-People used to think that beautifying the fragrance of the air would ward off illnesses -instead of dealing with underlying sanitary problem.
+People used to think that beautifying the fragrance of the air would ward off illnesses -instead of dealing with the underlying sanitary problem.

 But confusingly enough, it would sometimes inadvertently work.